ka9q/ka9q-radio/docs/KA9Q-AGC.md

 reflex (see [Wikipedia](https://en.wikipedia.org/wiki/Acoustic_reflex)).
 This might just be an interesting coincidence.

-I will probably add a feature to increase gain more rapidly when the audio output is very low.
+I will probably increase gain more rapidly when the audio output is very low.
 This will keep the receiver from staying deaf for a long time while it recovers from a very loud signal.
 Experimentation here is needed.